dimaslanjaka/static-blog-generator/src-posts/2020/08/fix-react-native-error-invalid-regular.md

 ---
 title: "Fix React Native error Invalid regular expression: /(.*\\\\__fixtures__"
 webtitle: WMI Gitlab
-subtitle: If you Got this issue today on windows, but don\'t need to downgrade node, just as discussed on
+subtitle: If you Got this issue today on windows, but dont need to downgrade node, just as discussed on
 lang: en
 date: 2020-08-03T08:26:00.001+07:00